 - Total storage space of 28 compartments allowing to organize medicines which need to be taken for up to four times a day

 AUVON iMedassist Weekly Pill Organizer

 AUVON iMedassist Weekly is the largest Auvon pillbox offering storage of drugs for seven days for users who take medication up to four times a day.
-Similarly to other pillboxes discussed, Auvon is beautify coloured and offers moisture-proof design.
-This product is also Amazon’s choice based on the price and recommendations by customers.
+Similar to other pillboxes discussed, Auvon is beautiful coloured and offers a moisture-proof design.
+This product is also Amazon’s choice based on the price and recommendations of customers.

 Eono by Amazon offers different pillboxes allowing to organise a seven day supply of medicines including: